 We are designed to avoid pain at all costs.
 Our brain is gradually trying to lead us towards a pain-free life where everything is Gucci.
 But constantly avoiding pain won’t do you a favor in the long run.

 In the era of technological advancements, we grow extremely weak both emotionally and physically compared to our ancestors.
-Someone criticizing our new Instagram post will make us weep like a baby.
-We feel a great inconvenience when we forget our phone charger or when the printer is not printing.
+Nowadays, someone criticizing our new Instagram post will make us weep like a baby.
+On top of that, we feel a great inconvenience when we forget our phone charger or when the printer is not printing.

-But the only way to move forward and get better is not the avoidance of pain, is heading towards a bumpy road barefoot, i.e. waiting in the line without touching your phone, eating greens instead of sugar-rich chocolate bars.
+But the only way to move forward and get better is not by avoiding pain.
+To get better you should head straight towards the bumpy road, barefoot.
+For example: To wait in the line without touching your phone and to eat greens instead of sugar-rich chocolate bars.

 The pursuit of endless happiness is a modern lie told by marketers.
 What you really need is to stop running towards ultimate joy and, instead, embrace the pain.
 Pain is part of us.
 Simply choose pain you’re somehow comfortable with.
 Choose to suffer for the right reasons.